 Impact investing, harnessing the foundation’s endowment capital to drive its goals and mission, is having a moment.
 Hailed as “the next generation of innovation in philanthropic impact” by The Ford Foundation, impact investing represents a brand new approach for some philanthropists.
 But for Kristin Hull, impact investing has been the warp and woof of her foundation right from the start.

-In 2007, Kristin’s family had just set up The Hull Family Foundation to strive for social justice and environmental sustainability, when she decided to attend a Global Philanthropy Forum session.
+In 2007, Kristin’s family had just set up a family foundation to strive for social justice and environmental sustainability, when she decided to attend a Global Philanthropy Forum session.
 “It was called ‘Two Percent,’ and going in, I had no idea what it was about,” Kristin admits, “but it turned out to be a discussion about using two percent of the funds in your endowment, not just your grant dollars, to advance your mission.”

 The idea of impact investing made perfect, intuitive sense to Kristin.
 “Our family business was made by entrepreneurship,” she says.
 “And some of the proceeds from the sale of that business to Goldman Sachs became the basis of our family foundation.”
 However, one particular goal of the impacting investing advocates at the session rankled.
 “The Ford Foundation and others were arguing about whether you could get two percent of your foundation’s endowment aligned with mission, and I had this lightbulb moment.
 I asked, ‘Why two percent?
 Why not 100%?’”

 Kristin immediately took action on behalf of her family’s foundation: “I began by working with advisors, identifying and investing with seven community banks that made loans to small businesses, women, and people of color.”
 Kristin’s own foundation, Nia Community Foundation, in Oakland, California also made program-related investments (loans, loan guarantees, and equity investments) to help advance her philanthropic objectives while returning earnings to the foundation.